kumpmati/superactions-docs/guide/terminology.md

 ## Endpoint

-An endpoint under the hood just a request handler that matches incoming requests to one of the actions you've defined inside it.
+An endpoint under the hood is a simple request handler that matches incoming requests to one of the actions you've defined inside it.

 An endpoint is created using the [`endpoint`](/reference/endpoint.md) function.
 You can create as many endpoints as you like.
 You just have to export the return value of the function as a POST request handler inside a `+server.ts` file, and make sure the endpoint's [`path`](/reference/endpoint.md#path) matches the route where it's exported.